 TRAFFIC BUILDING FOR YOUR WEBSITE

-In addition to creating content for your own site, it’s also a good idea to publish articles elsewhere on the web.
+In addition to creating content for your own site, it can be a good idea in some cases to publish articles elsewhere on the web.
 Not everyone is using a search engine to find what they are looking for on the web, and even if they are, your own site will not rise to the top in every search (unfortunately!).
-So I highly recommend publishing your articles on other sites, with a link back to your own website included in your author bio at the end of the article.
-There is a whole cottage industry that has popped up of article submission websites, software and services to assist you in this effort.
+So I recommend that you consider publishing your articles on other sites, with a link back to your own website included in your author bio at the end of the article.
 People clicking on these links will build additional traffic to your site.
 But carefully consider this before you proceed.

 SEARCH ENGINE OPTIMIZATION THROUGH BACKLINKS